ayoub-dhibi-ENSL/BTC_project/README.md

 Optional:

 - `-r`, `--resolution (hour | year)`
-    Set the resolution of the snapshots (default: year).
+    Set the resolution of the snapshots (default: hour).

 **Examples:**